Kulharia

 Kulharia is a village in Koilwar Block, Bhojpur district in the Indian state of Bihar.
 It is one of the biggest village with more than 10K+ population.
+It is also known as State village of Bihar.

 Demography

 Geography

 Kulharia is located at 25°34'27.4"N 84°46'17.7"E.

 Connectivity

 The nearest railway station is Kulharia railway station (KUA) which is situated between Bihta and Arrah on the Patna-Mughalsarai railway section.